awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-bring-your-own-container.md

 For an end\-to\-end example of using Debugger with a custom training container, see the following example notebook\.
 + [Build a Custom Training Container and Debug Training Jobs with Amazon SageMaker Debugger](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-debugger/build_your_own_container_with_debugger/debugger_byoc.ipynb)

-This Debugger with custom training container guide is an extension of the [Get Started: Build Your Custom Training Container with Amazon SageMaker](build-container-to-train-script-get-started.md) guide\.
+This Debugger with custom training container guide is an extension of the [Adapting Your Own Training Container](adapt-training-container.md) guide\.

 ## Prepare to Build a Custom Training Container<a name="debugger-bring-your-own-container-1"></a>